axeldinh/axeldinh.github.io/_posts/2022-11-28-rl_learning.markdown

 |:---:|:---:|:---:|
 |![PPO Iteration 0](/assets/projects/rl_learning/ppo/ppo_iter0.gif)|![PPO Iteration 200](/assets/projects/rl_learning/ppo/ppo_iter200.gif)|![PPO Iteration 400](/assets/projects/rl_learning/ppo/ppo_iter400.gif)|

-Here `iteration` denotes the number environment rollouts before updating the model, this is way it much lower than 16,000,000.
+Here `iteration` denotes the number of environment rollouts before updating the model, this is why it is much lower than 16,000,000.
 We can see that the agent can already go forward at mid-training, by dragging its back knee.
-At the end of the training, it gets more efficient and its way of walking seems more natural.
+At the end of the training, it gets more efficient and its way of walking seems more natural and efficient.